-- Associating eating with feelings of guilt or shame.
+- Associating eating with feeling of guilt or shame

 It’s impossible to say exactly what causes emotional overeating.
 As with most things it’s likely to be a combination of factors, including but not limited to your environment, your genes and psychological factors.